 Habitat destruction and degradation

-New Zealand dotterel often nest close to residential or developed areas and so breeding habitats are at risk to development and subsequent erosion.
+New Zealand dotterel often nest close to residential or developed areas.
+Their breeding habitats are at risk to development and subsequent erosion.

 On the beach, their nests are easily destroyed by careless feet, dogs and off-road vehicles.

-When adults are disturbed off the nest while incubating, the eggs are at risk of overheating.
-Young chicks, when disturbed, can die from exhaustion as they cannot eat in time, or get to their feeding grounds at the water’s edge.
+When adults are disturbed while incubating and leave the nest, the eggs are at risk of overheating.
+When young chicks are disturbed, they can die from exhaustion as they cannot eat in time, or get to their feeding grounds at the water’s edge.

-Cats, stoats and hedgehogs and rats are the most common predators of eggs and chicks.
+Cats, stoats, hedgehogs, and rats are the most common predators of eggs and chicks.

 Hedgehogs are a major predator as they can move up to 2 kilometres in one night, eating eggs from each nest along the way.

 Cats and stoats also kill some adult birds, especially during the breeding season.
 Cats hunt at night, preying on dotterels that are incubating nests.
-Unfledged chicks are easy prey - one cat can wipe out all the nests in their home range in a single night.
+Unfledged chicks are easy prey for cats.

 Dogs are known to kill chicks.
 Uncontrolled dogs running through nesting areas can crush eggs and disturb adults as they are incubating eggs.